punitdubey214-creator/ews-recurrent-novae/README.md

 The first hypothesis proposed that:

-* T CrB contains a stable long-lived accretion disk capable of approaching a critical state gradually.
+* T CrB contains a stable, long-lived accretion disk capable of approaching a critical state gradually.
 * RS Oph contains a short-lived unstable disk that transitions too rapidly to produce EWS.

-Subsequent literature review suggested that this explanation was insufficient because both systems may experience disk instabilities.
+A subsequent literature review suggested that this explanation was insufficient because both systems may experience disk instability.

 ---

 ### Phase 3: Toy Models

 To isolate the underlying physics, simplified accretion-driven models were developed.
+This Toy model comes from MESA Simulation.
+We change the accretion rate with time for a 1.02 solar mass White dwarf.
+More details on this implementation can be found in a different repository of mine. ( https://github.com/punitdubey214-creator/MESA_time_dependent_accretion )

 These models explored:

 * Slowly varying accretion rates
 * Stochastic forcing
 * Thermal instability
-* Disc-instability inspired behavior
+* Disc-instability-inspired behaviour
 * Sudden versus gradual transitions

 ---